 Analysis of Bad Debts

-Accenture records the client receivables and unbilled services at their face amounts less allowances.
-On a periodic basis, Accenture evaluates the receivables and unbilled services and establishes allowances based on historical experience and other currently available information.
-As of August 31, 2018 and 2017, total allowances recorded for client receivables and unbilled services were $49,913 and $74,450, respectively.
-The allowance reflects Accenture’s best estimate of collectibility risks on outstanding receivables and unbilled services.
+Accenture records the client receivables at their face amounts less allowances.
+On a periodic basis, Accenture evaluates the receivables and establishes allowances based on historical experience and other currently available information.
+As of August 31, 2019 and 2018, total allowances recorded for client receivables were $45,538 and $49,913, respectively.
+The allowance reflects Accenture’s best estimate of collectibility risks on outstanding receivables.
 In limited circumstances, Accenture agrees to extend financing to certain clients.
 The terms vary by contract, but generally payment for services is contractually linked to the achievement of specified performance milestones.

 Allowance for Doubtful Accounts Receivable

-Allowance as a percentage of client receivables and unbilled services, gross = 100 × Allowances recorded for client receivables and unbilled services ÷ Client receivables and unbilled services, gross
+Allowance as a percentage of receivables, gross = 100 × Allowances for client receivables ÷ Receivables, gross

 = 100 × ÷ =

 |Allowance as a percentage of receivables, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||Accenture PLC’s allowance as a percentage of receivables, gross decreased from 2017 to 2018 and from 2018 to 2019.|